morrisonmburu/abcq2/README.md

 ## How to setup
 1. Clone the repository
 2. Run `npm install` to install the dependencies
-3. Run `npm dev` to start the server
+3. Run `npm run dev` to start the server
 4. Open `http://localhost:3001` or `http://localhost:3000` on your browser

 ## You can also test the API using Postman